bb010g/betterdiscordctl/README.md

 ### `--snap`

-Needed for `betterdiscordctl` to find the modules directory if Discord was installed via snap.
-Furthermore, it automatically sets `-c` because symlinks don't work.
+Needed for `betterdiscordctl` to find the modules directory if Discord was installed via Snap.
+Sets the `-c` flag due to Snaps' restriction to only access their own directories.

 ## Commands